 My favourite TouchDesigner gear

 I decided to put together a list of my favourite TouchDesigner gear with the release of the macOS version of TouchDesigner.
-There are so many gear options out there, so for new users, knowing that a piece of kit works well with TouchDesigner is critical.
+There are so many gear options out there, so for TouchDesigner beginners, knowing that a piece of kit works well with the program is critical.
 They are in no particular order and will hopefully help guide new users in purchasing tried and true gear that we’ve used regularly.
 Not everything will be Mac compatible, but if you’re learning on Mac, it’ll be easy to move your knowledge over to a Windows machine where you’d have access to all the gear.

 Most flexible sensor